 If you are thinking of traveling to Cactus League games this year and in future years, here are the tips we picked up to help other families (including a few we learned by making some mistakes along the way!):

 1. Book Tickets Early

 Spring training tickets go on sale for some teams much earlier than you might expect.
 Watch your favorite team’s site closely in the fall and mark the on-sale date in your calendar if good seats are a priority for you.
-Some teams started selling tickets in 2020 as early as the beginning of December, while others didn’t go on sale until early or mid-January.
+Some teams may start selling tickets as early as the beginning of December, while others teams don’t have anything on sale until early or mid-January.
 If you are a season ticket holder for your home team, you may be able to get priority access to ticket sales.

-While neither of the games we attended were ultimately a sell-out, we were able to select prime seats for both of them by planning early.
+While neither of the Arizona spring training games we attended were ultimately a sell-out, we were able to select prime seats for both of them by planning early.
 Tickets now work on the MLB app on your phone, so get an account to streamline the process.

 2. Arrive Early to Games

 Cactus League baseball is about more than just watching the game.
 A big part of the fun of spring training is what happens beforehand – tailgating, seeing players warm up, getting autographs, and taking part in the activities in the stadiums.
 For that reason, I highly recommend arriving early to games.